Communism and LGBTQ rights: Benin

 Same-sex sexual intercourse was always legal in the People's Republic of Benin.
 The People's Republic of Benin adopted a 1947 amendment to the Penal Code of 1877 under the Republic of Dahomey that fixed a general age limit of 13 for sex with a child of either gender, but penalized any act that is indecent or against nature if committed with a person of the same sex under 21: "Without prejudice to more severe penalties prescribed by the paragraphs that precede or by Articles 332 and 333 of this Code, shall be punished with imprisonment from six months to three years and a fine of 200 to 50,000 francs anyone who commits an indecent act or [an act] against nature with a minor ... of the same sex under 21 years old."

 Bulgaria

-The People's Republic of Bulgaria retained the penal code of the Kingdom of Bulgaria, that criminalized male same-sex sexual intercourse over 16 years of age with at least six months of imprisonment.
+The People's Republic of Bulgaria retained the penal code of the Kingdom of Bulgaria, which criminalized male same-sex sexual intercourse over 16 years of age with at least six months of imprisonment.
 The Penal Code of 13 March 1951 increased the penalty to up to three years in jail.
 The revised Penal Code of 1 May 1968 legalized male same-sex intercourse.